Add external collaborators to an SSO organization

 Prerequisites

-1. Enable selective local login – Add external collaborators with a local login account while maintaining SSO login for your organization's users.
-Keep everything under one organization in Opti ID, and keep your SSO system to only users within your organization.
+• Enable selective local login – Add external collaborators to your organization with a local login account while maintaining SSO login for your organization's users.
+Keep everything under one organization in Opti ID, and keep your SSO system to users only within your organization.

-2. Create a partner organization – Create a partner organization in Opti ID where you can add user accounts for external collaborators.
+• Create a partner organization – Submit a request to Optimizely Support to create a partner organization in Opti ID and the external collaborators you want to add to it.
 Keep your organization's users and your external collaborators in separate Opti ID organizations; one Opti ID organization for your users and one Opti ID organization for your external collaborators.
-And keep your SSO system to only users within your organization.
+And keep your SSO system to users only within your organization.

 Option 1: Enable selective local login